Lyoto Machida: Fighting style

 In an issue of MMA Unltd magazine, Machida once again mentioned the phrase "Machida Karate", claiming that it was based on a very traditional form which is very different from modern sports karate.
 He also said that the karate seen nowadays has lost many techniques over the years in which it was practiced, and that his style was one of the very few that still kept those techniques.
 "My style is Machida Karate and it is a very traditional form", he said, "It differs from sports karate which we usually see in karate schools and competitions as it has many elements which were lost in the style including the use of knees, elbows, takedowns and even some submissions".
 Machida is a black belt in Brazilian jiu-jitsu under Walter Broca.

 During his fight with Ryan Bader, Joe Rogan mentioned that Machida's karate style meant his fighting distance and range is at least a foot farther than a typical boxer or Muay Thai fighter.
 Machida controls the range and avoids being hit or rushed effectively, but does so in a way that is different from Anderson Silva (who controls range through a variety of strikes and kicks) and Jon Jones (who controls range using his reach).
 Like Silva though, Machida changes stance from southpaw to orthodox frequently, with minimal drop-off in efficiency.
 While his kicks do not seem to land with as much power because he does not step into his kicks, they have quicker release with no tells, so they are difficult to anticipate and counter.
 Despite this purported lack of power, Machida's combination of accuracy, traditional kicking style, and frequent hip and eye feints have allowed him to finish several fights with his kicks, as he did against Randy Couture, Mark Muñoz, C. B. Dollaway, and Vitor Belfort.

 Personal life

-Machida's wife is named Fabyola, and they have two sons named Taiyo (町田太陽) and Kaito (町田怪盗).
+Machida's wife is named Fabyola, and they have two sons.
+They reside in Palos Verdes Estates, California.

-His older brother, Chinzo, also competed in mixed martial arts, most notably for the Bellator MMA promotion.
+Lyoto's older brother Chinzô is also a Shotokan karate champion and MMA fighter, who previously competed in Bellator MMA.
+Lyoto and Chinzô fought in a karate tournament final over ten years ago in which Lyoto gave Chinzô a cheek scar that still exists today.
+His other brothers include Kenzo Machida, a TV journalist for one of Brazil's biggest TV stations, and Take Machida.